ajalt/clikt/docs/documenting.md

 ## Default Values in Help

-You can configure the help formatter to show default values in the help output by passing `showDefaultValues = true` to the `CliktHelpFormatter`.
+You can configure the help formatter to show default values in the help output by passing `showDefaultValues = true` to the `MordantHelpFormatter`.
 By default, the string value of the default value will be shown.
 You can show a different value by passing the value you want to show to the `defaultForHelp` parameter of [`default`][default].